MarynaShavlak/dev-interview-hub/src/features/UIDesignSwitcher/ui/UiDesignSwitcher/README.md

 2.**Loading State**: While switching between designs, the component displays a loading state using `Skeleton` components to indicate that a transition is in progress.
 This ensures a smooth user experience by providing visual feedback during asynchronous operations.

-3.**Feature Flag Integration**: The component uses `getFeatureFlag` to determine the current design state and `updateFeatureFlag` to save user preferences.
+3.**Feature Flag Integration**: The component uses `getFeatureFlag` to determine the current design state and `updateFeatureFlagsThunk` to save user preferences.
 This integration ensures that design changes are consistent with the application's feature flag system and persist across sessions.

 4.**Design Adaptation**: The component renders different UI elements based on whether the redesigned interface is enabled or not.